RenatoDinis/RenatoDinis/README.md

-My name is Thomas and today is Friday, 20 September at 20:05 CEST.
+My name is Renato Dinis and today is Friday, 20 September at 20:11 CEST.